espocrm/documentation/administration/troubleshooting-new.md

 4. If there are no errors, check Scheduled Jobs to see if any job was executed (see a Log panel).

-## Running rebuild from CLI
+## Running rebuild or clear cache from CLI

-Sometimes you need to run rebuild from the command line interface when the application is not loading.
+Sometimes you need to run rebuild or clear cache from the command line interface when the application is not loading.

-`sudo -u www-data php rebuild.php`
+* For rebuild: `sudo -u www-data php rebuild.php`
+* For clear chache: `sudo -u www-data php clear_cache.php`

 www-data is a web server user.

 ## EspoCRM is not loading after upgrade